-Inconsistent, sometimes unproven information and price of laboratory add-ons may cause confusion and make patients some kind of suspicious.
+Inconsistent, sometimes unproven information and the price of laboratory IVF add-ons may cause confusion and may raise alarm in patients.
 Are there any chances to boost IVF success rates with use of LAB techniques and procedures?
 Or is it just false hope?
 Is it true that the more additional procedures we use, the more chances of success we have?
-These are the fundamental questions that Elena Gonzálvez Albaladejo, head of the IVF laboratory at Phi Fertility, tried to answer in her webinar presentation.
+These are the fundamental questions that Elena Gonzálvez Albaladejo, Head of the IVF laboratory at Phi Fertility, tried to answer in her webinar presentation.

 Generally, the success of embryo implantation depends mainly on the quality of eggs and sperm.
 However, there are a lot of factors that may influence the mentioned quality and these include patient’s age, medical and family background, chronic diseases, wrong diet (overweight or malnutrition), stress, bad habits (smoking or drinking) or even environment pollution.

-More over, IVF lab is one of the most important issues in any IVF treatment.
+Moreover, the IVF lab is one of the most important issues in any IVF treatment.
 These are the lab incubators that are responsible for providing right conditions to the embryos.
 Controlling temperature and levels of CO2, O2 and humidity in the incubator is critical to the embryo culture.
 The correct incubation humidity is 95% and the ideal level of both CO2 and oxygen is 5%.
 Embryologist should also take care of good lab cleaning and they are recommended to wear sterile clothes and shoes.
-What is interesting, they are not allowed to wear make-up and perfumes while performing lab procedures.
+What is interesting, they are not allowed to wear make-up and perfume while performing lab procedures.

 Another IVF technique for improving the success rates is choosing the best day for an embryo transfer.
 Elena Gonzálvez Albaladejo says that a few years ago, it was common to transfer embryos on day 2, 3 or 4 of their development.
 However, it often turned out that some of them were not ready to implant as they had lower implantation potential.
 So in spite of the fact that earlier in the embryo culture process there are more embryos available, it does not mean that a patient is more probable to get pregnant.
 Instead, she may be subjected to more treatments, more costs and – consequently – more emotional stress.

 The second type of embryo culture medium is the global one.
 It provides all the nutrients for embryo growth until day 5.
 Because an embryo stays in an incubator uninterrupted, its culture conditions are stable.
-According to Elena Gonzálvez Albaladejo, embryologists, basing on their experience, always recommend global culture medium.
+According to Elena, embryologists, basing on their experience, always recommend global culture medium.

 PGT-A, pre-implantation genetic testing, is another technique that may significantly boost the success rates.
 Formerly known as PGS (preimplantation genetic screening), it is a genetic study of the embryo produced during IVF treatment to identify numerical chromosome aneuploidies (imbalances).
 One has to remember that all women are at risk of producing chromosomally abnormal embryos.
 PGT-A is especially indicated in case of advanced maternal age (38-40 years and above), repetitive miscarriages or IVF failures (two or more).
 However, as this is quite an invasive procedure (a biopsy) and it requires a significant number of good quality embryos to be tested, it is not recommended for everyone.